 Stablecoins solve the high volatility issue of cryptocurrencies.
 If bitcoin in a few hours can both significantly rise and tragically fall, stablecoin's rate almost never changes.

-More details about stablecoins and their technical features are here.
-And we have also prepared for you a list of the best stablecoins.
+Learn about stablecoins and their technical features.
+And also check our list of the best stablecoins.

 Stablecoins examples: Tether, USD Coin, Binance USD, Dai.